 Now that I am a Clementite, or Clementian, or whatever you want to call it, I’m discovering more and more of this little district and it’s quirks.

-First of all, the traffic here is, frankly, a living nightmare.
+First of all, be warned that the traffic here is, frankly, a living nightmare.
 God help us if we try to return home during the peak hours.
-The crazy, impatient, fuel guzzling drivers and motorists, narrow roads, slow traffic lights and large flood of pedestrians are enough to raise your blood pressure to unhealthy levels.
+The crazy, impatient, fuel guzzling rojak of bus drivers and motorists, narrow roads, slow traffic lights and large flood of pedestrians are enough to raise your blood pressure to unhealthy levels.
 Finding parking here can also be considered an Olympic sport.
 If you can find and squeeze in a lot, you should get a medal.

 So, where’s all the good food at?

 Blk 448 Clementi Ave 3 aka Clementi Food Market